Sameer-dot/School-Management-System/README.md

 # School-Management-System
 A desktop application based School Management System is build from scratch in different phases.
-Language used while building this project is Java.
+Language used while building this project is Java and for database we used SQL.

 Deliverable Details:
 DELIVERABLE 0 -> Propsal